Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 If you have painted with acrylics or watercolors before, you are used to thin paint with water.

-For classic oil painting you thin your paint with turpentine—get the odorless kind.
-The thinner is also used to clean the brushes.
+For classic oil painting, you thin your paint with turpentine—get the odorless kind.
+I use Gamsol or Turpenoid.
+The thinner may also be used to clean the brushes.

 If you add more linseed oil into the paint it increases flow, transparency, and gloss.
 One drawback is that it slows down the drying time considerably; you’ll be waiting days before the paint is completely dry.

-First thing to do to clean brushes from oil paint is wiping away all the excess paint from the bristles using a rag or paper towel.
+The first thing to do to clean brushes from oil paint is to wipe away all the excess paint from the bristles using a rag or paper towel.
 Squeeze the bristles well to get as much paint out as you can, dipping the brush lightly in the thinner to facilitate the cleaning.

-Squeeze all the water out, reshape the bristles, and lay them flat to dry.
+Squeeze all the water out, reshaping the bristles, and lay the brushes flat to dry.

 Cultivate an ever continuous power of observation.
-Wherever you are, be always ready to make slight notes of postures, groups and incidents.
+Wherever you are, be always ready to make slight notes of postures, groups, and incidents.
 Store up in the mind... a continuous stream of observations from which to make selections later.
-Above all things get abroad, see the sunlight and everything that is to be seen.— John Singer Sargent
+Above all things get abroad, see the sunlight and everything that is to be seen.

 Oil painting does not come off easily from clothes.
-Always wear old cloths.
+Always wear old clothes.
 If you paint outdoors, en plein air, you are even more likely to get paint on your clothes, dress accordingly.

 Also, most paint colors contain highly toxic minerals and chemicals.
 I recommend wearing rubber gloves.
 Gloves should be flexible and fit tightly, like exam gloves; they need to protect your skin but don’t limit your movement.

-Once you have all you need, you are ready to start painting with oils.
+Once you have gathered your supplies, you are ready to start painting with oils.

 Find a subject that you want to paint, set all fears aside, and jump in with one only goal: have fun and enjoy the process!

-Chances are your first paintings will be bad, but don’t fall into the trap of hating them an giving up.
+Chances are your first paintings will be bad, but don’t fall into the trap of hating them and giving up.
 That’s a phase that every artist goes through.